Frequently Asked Questions

 Q: How do I sign up to volunteer?

-Then click the link to Sign Up Genius.
-We will post all our volunteer opportunities on Sign Up Genius.
+A: It's easy!
+Go to the "Volunteer" page on our website.
+Choose the option that fits your interest and follow the steps.
+We will post all our volunteer opportunities on this page.
 You may sign up for as many as you would like.
 In fact, get family and friends to join you - it will be a fun time.

 Q: How do I register my student for the party?

 A: Please check the 2022 Party Registration page on our website for details.